Italy’s Tuscany & Umbria: Art & Architecture Tour

 Day 11Assisi and Todi

-We continue our explorations of Assisi at the Basilica di Santa Chiara d’Assisi, dedicated to Saint Claire, a follower of Saint Francis and founder of the Order of the Poor Ladies, and the Eremo delle Carceri, a small hermitage to which Saint Francis and his followers would retreat and dedicate themselves to prayer and meditation.
+We continue our explorations of Assisi at the Basilica di Santa Chiara d’Assisi, dedicated to Saint Claire, a follower of Saint Francis and founder of the Order of the Poor Ladies, and the Eremo delle Carceri, a small hermitage where Saint Francis and his followers would retreat and dedicate themselves to prayer and meditation.

 This afternoon, stop at the charming hilltop town of Todi on our way to Orvieto, where we overnight for one night at the Hotel Palazzo Piccolomini.
 We gather this evening for our Farewell Dinner.
 (B/L/D)